Cave: Solutional

 Solutional caves or karst caves are the most frequently occurring caves.
 Such caves form in rock that is soluble; most occur in limestone, but they can also form in other rocks including chalk, dolomite, marble, salt, and gypsum.
 Except for salt caves, solutional caves result when rock is dissolved by natural acid in groundwater that seeps through bedding planes, faults, joints, and comparable features.
 Over time cracks enlarge to become caves and cave systems.

 The largest and most abundant solutional caves are located in limestone.
 Limestone dissolves under the action of rainwater and groundwater charged with H_{2}CO_{3} (carbonic acid) and naturally occurring organic acids.
 The dissolution process produces a distinctive landform known as karst, characterized by sinkholes and underground drainage.
 Limestone caves are often adorned with calcium carbonate formations produced through slow precipitation.
 These include flowstones, stalactites, stalagmites, helictites, soda straws and columns.
 These secondary mineral deposits in caves are called speleothems.

 The portions of a solutional cave that are below the water table or the local level of the groundwater will be flooded.

 Lechuguilla Cave in New Mexico and nearby Carlsbad Cavern are now believed to be examples of another type of solutional cave.
 They were formed by H_{2}S (hydrogen sulfide) gas rising from below, where reservoirs of oil give off sulfurous fumes.
 This gas mixes with groundwater and forms H_{2}SO_{4} (sulfuric acid).
 The acid then dissolves the limestone from below, rather than from above, by acidic water percolating from the surface.

 Primary

 Exploring a lava tube in Hawaii.

 Caves formed at the same time as the surrounding rock are called primary caves.

+Lava tubes

 Lava tubes are formed through volcanic activity and are the most common primary caves.
-As lava flows downhill, its surface cools and solidifies.
-Hot liquid lava continues to flow under that crust, and if most of it flows out, a hollow tube remains.
+As molten lava flows downhill, its surface cools and forms a solid outer crust.
+This crust insulates the interior from the cool air outside, which allows hot liquid lava to continue to flow underneath.
+If most of the lava flows out, a hollow tube remains.
 Such caves can be found in the Canary Islands, Jeju-do, the basaltic plains of Eastern Idaho, and in other places.
 Kazumura Cave near Hilo, Hawaii is a remarkably long and deep lava tube; it is 65.6 km.

 Lava caves include but are not limited to lava tubes.
-Other caves formed through volcanic activity include rifts, lava molds, open vertical conduits, inflationary, blisters, among others.
+Other caves formed through volcanic activity include rifts, lava molds, open vertical conduits, and inflationary blisters, among others.